 The vagus nerve connects the gut and the brain, forming the gut-brain axis.
 This bidirectional connection communicates information between the gut and the brain.
 Impairments of the gut-brain axis are often caused by inflammation in the body or stress.
 These factors lead to various symptoms felt throughout the body.

-The close connection between the gut and brain explains why digestive problems like IBS and Crohn’s disease affect the brain.
+The close connection between the gut and brain explains why digestive problems like irritable bowel syndrome (IBS) and Crohn’s disease affect the brain.
 Some symptoms include fatigue or brain fog.
 It also explains why brain conditions like depression cause various digestive symptoms.

 The gut-brain axis also works with another key element of the gut: gut flora.
 This is also known as the gut microbiota.